Wildlife Tours in Sri Lanka

 A couple of days in Mirissa would do wonderfully before your flight back home as it affords you some time to unwind and reflect.
 Go on a whale watching tour to see Blue and Sperm Whales and enjoy the golden beaches on offer in this coastal town in the south of Sri Lanka.

 Day 01 : Airport –Waikkal(B)

 Your chauffeur will meet you at the Bandaranaike International Airport upon your arrival and drive you to your hotel.
-Dinner and an overnight stay has been organised at the Ranweli Holiday Village situated just a short 45 minute drive away from the airport.
+Dinner and an overnight stay have been organised at the Ranweli Holiday Village situated just a short 45 minute drive away from the airport.
 Depending on your time of arrival you can spend the rest of the day enjoying this beautiful beachside resort.
 The hotel offers traditional ayurvedic massages which you could opt to have.
 Lounge on the beach and soak up the sun at this tranquil resort to get rid of your travel weariness.

 Day 02 : Waikkal –Wilpattu (B/D)